sdthompson1/risc2cpp/README.md

 `memcpy` a 2 or 4 byte region into or out of the memory page.
 On x86 this would most likely compile down to a single `mov` instruction in each case, since the architecture supports unaligned loads and stores.
-This might well improve the speed and reduce the compiled code size slightly.
-(This trick would only work on little-endian host machines, since the RISC-V is assumed to be little-endian, but that isn't much of an issue since almost everything is little-endian nowadays.)
+This might well improve the speed and reduce the code size slightly.
+(This trick would only work on little-endian host machines, but that isn't much of an issue since almost everything is little-endian nowadays.)

 For target programs that make heavy use of `memcpy` and/or `memset`, it might also be useful to "intercept" calls to those functions and